LearnersGuild/curriculum-app/phases/4/README.md

 - React Toolbox: https://github.com/react-toolbox/react-toolbox
 - LOS: echo, idm

+Work is selected by SEPs and tracked via the [Phase 4 Trello board][trello].
+Join this board and the `#phase-4` Slack channel.

 ## Support

 In phase 4, learners can expect to be working closely with an SEP throughout the week.
 In the course of working on an open issue (either a bug fix, feature, or chore), SEPs will support learners in one or more of the following ways: